MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 - The pull server
 - The local configuration manager (LCM)

-The following features are not supported:
+The following features aren't supported:

-- Multi-node configurations
+- Multi-system DSC Configurations
-- Cross-node dependencies (the **WaitFor\*** DSC Resources)
+- Cross-system dependencies (the `WaitFor*` DSC Resources)
 - Rebooting behavior for DSC Resources
+- Adding parameters to DSC Configuration blocks
+- Using flow control statements in DSC Configuration blocks
+- Using credentials in DSC Configuration blocks
+- Using the **ConfigurationData** parameter with a DSC Configuration
+- Using the `Node` keyword in a DSC Configuration
+- Using nested DSC Configurations (composite DSC Configurations)

 <!-- Reference Links -->

 [1]: https://devblogs.microsoft.com/powershell/powershell-team-2021-investments/#dsc-for-powershell-7
-[2]: /azure/governance/policy/concepts/guest-configuration
+[2]: /azure/governance/machine-configuration/overview